Professional Snake Removal Services in Illawarra

 🌿 Bushland Meets Suburbs

-From Helensburgh and Wombarra in the north, through Figtree, Mount Keira, and Farmborough Heights, down to Shellharbour and Kiama, many Illawarra suburbs sit right against dense bush.
-This overlap of human homes and native habitat makes backyard snake sightings a regular occurrence.
+Many Illawarra suburbs sit directly against dense bushland, from Helensburgh and Wombarra in the north, through Figtree, Mount Keira, and Farmborough Heights, down to Shellharbour and Kiama 🌳.
+This overlap of human homes and native habitat makes backyard snake sightings a regular occurrence, particularly in gardens, sheds, and along property edges.

 💧 Rivers, Creeks, and Wetlands